kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(3\) The fuel tank exceeds a Fleet Average Flammability Exposure of 7 percent.

-\(c\) All other fuel tanks that exceed an Fleet Average Flammability Exposure of 7 percent must have an IMM that meets [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.981   Fuel tank explosion prevention.|14 CFR 25.981]](d) in effect on December 26, 2008, or an FRM that meets all of the requirements of Appendix M to this part, except instead of complying with paragraph M25.1 of that appendix, the Fleet Average Flammability Exposure may not exceed 7 percent.
+\(c\) All other fuel tanks that exceed an Fleet Average Flammability Exposure of 7 percent must have an IMM that meets 14 CFR 25.981(d) in effect on December 26, 2008, or an FRM that meets all of the requirements of Appendix M to this part, except instead of complying with paragraph M25.1 of that appendix, the Fleet Average Flammability Exposure may not exceed 7 percent.

 \[Doc.
 No. FAA-2005-22997, 73 FR 42499, July 21, 2008, as amended by Amdt.
 26-3, 74 FR 31619, July 2, 2009\]